Slack is a cool team chat app. Check them out at slack.com.

-2. Click the link to add an incoming webhook integration into your Slack account
+- Click the Inbound Webhook link to add a webhook integration into your Slack account.

-3. Copy the post URL link they provide into your Slack app card settings page
+- Copy the post URL link they provide.

-5. Optionally, you can setup notifications in Slack for a specific room too - so these could give you push notifications and desktop notifications for some actions
+- Optionally, you can setup notifications in Slack for a specific room too, so these could give you push notifications and desktop notifications for some actions.

 Set it up like this:

-Token: They generate it, copy it into your Slack app card settings page
+Token: Slack generates it.
+Copy it and paste it into your Slack app card settings page.

 There are three characters you must convert to HTML entities and only three: &, <, and >.